-- Establish a mentoring program that trains senior faculty to assist junior faculty members in planning and goal setting toward tenure and promotion, in instituting evidence-based teaching practices, and establishing and reaching research and publication goals. - Provide access to teaching innovation training for participants in the mentoring program, emphasizing the integration of technology into the classroom, the application of online teaching pedagogy, and the use of evidence-based teaching practices. - Establish a cohort of junior faculty and graduate student researchers committed to the development of research goals related to the scholarship of teaching and learning. - Support new and junior faculty in the creation of a career development plan that includes research, external funding, and publication productivity.
+Cuu cuty Resources and Ferjormance Establish a mentoring program that trains senior faculty to assist junior faculty members in planning and goal setting toward tenure and promotion, in instituting evidence-based teaching practices, and establishing and reaching research and publication goals.
+Provide access to teaching innovation training for participants in the mentoring program, emphasizing the integration of technology into the classroom, the application of online teaching pedagogy, and the use of evidence-based teaching practices.
+Establish a cohort of junior faculty and graduate student researchers committed to the development of research goals related to the scholarship of teaching and learning.
+Support new and junior faculty in the creation of a career development plan that includes research, external funding, and publication productivity.
+Assist deans and faculty to establish college-level teaching and learning teams and goals.
+Guide department chairs and faculty in crafting teaching and learning goals for their disciplines and to identify team leaders in each department.